johan162/hpdf_table/docs/APIOverview.md

 Themes is a technique to easier specify the look and feel to be re-used for multiple tables.

  - hpdftbl_apply_theme()
-   *Use the specified theme for look & feel of tabl.e*
+   *Use the specified theme for look & feel of table*

  - hpdftbl_get_default_theme()
    *Get the default theme.
 A good way to start and then modify.*